Swinging Up in Ubud, Bali

 We stayed inside the small-sized “theme park” for an hour.
 Most of our time was spent queueing up for our turns.
 Despite being pricey, the park mostly attracts young people who are obsessed with putting content on their social media accounts.
 I might be also a part of that demographic, too! 😀 😀

 But in fairness, the employees were really taking care of our safety.
-They always insisted on us to wear a harness for safety reasons.
+They always insisted on us wearing a harness for safety reasons.
 In fact, before we paid at the entrance, we signed a waiver.

 While in Ubud, I stayed at Tegar Guest House for two weeks.
 It’s affordable for a long stay and the owners are very accommodating.
 Their breakfast is good and it comes with tropical fruits.
-No TV and fridge, but it’s really cozy and clean.
+No TV or fridge, but it’s really cozy and clean.
 I have my own balcony facing the birds of paradise flowers.
 The location is perfect!
 It’s in a quiet area, but so close (26 steps) to the main road.
 Downtown is just a few steps away.
-The guest house is convenient to everything you’d ask for.
-You can book it through Booking, TripAdvisor, and Expedia.
+The guest house is convenient for everything you’d ask for.
+You can book it through Booking.com.
 For hostels, some options are found via HostelWorld.
-If you want to click this tour, click HERE.
+If you want to click on this tour, click HERE.